O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 }
 ```

 The user should then be asked to authorize this transaction via a visual confirmation dialog from their wallet.
-If the user accepts this transaction, then the provider will be responsible for parsing the JSON and generating the raw hex code that represents thae transaction.
+If the user accepts this transaction, then the provider will be responsible for parsing the JSON and generating the raw hex code that represents the transaction.
 It will then relay this transaction to the NEO network via an RPC node.
 If the transction is successful, then the a transaction id will be returned to your application as a receipt.

 <aside class="notice">
 After receiving the transaction ID from the wallet, it can handle this in many ways, to verify that the transaction was indeed successfully submitted.
 </aside>

-1. **Trust the provider implementation** -> If you trust the wallet provider to relay the transaction then you can simply confirm that the transaction has indeed in the mempool, and allow for a zero confirmation transaction
+1. **Trust the provider implementation** -> If you trust the wallet provider to relay the transaction then you can simply confirm that the transaction has indeed been included in the mempool, and allow for a zero confirmation transaction
 2. **Compare transaction ID's** -> If you do not trust the provider implementation, then you can generate the transaction ID from your end, and then confirm the end result with the wallets implementation.
 This will guarantee that transaction that ended up in the mempool is what you expect to be
 3. **Wait for one block confirmation** -> Since NEO has one block finality, you can wait for the transaction to be processed from the mempool, and actually put into the block.
 From there you can detect if the expected result is correct
 </aside>